drewmard/druggene/README.md

 If you use our work, please cite:

 Marderstein, A.R., Kulm, S., Peng, C., Tamimi, R.M., Clark, A.G.^, Elemento, O.^ (2021).
 A polygenic score-based approach to identify gene-drug interactions stratifying breast cancer risk. *medRxiv*. doi: https://doi.org/10.1101/2021.05.03.21256511.

-**Please note that the scripts are mostly uncommented and not in clean formats.
-For me, this serves as a repository to access any relevant scripts.
-Hopefully, this is also suitable for other researchers as well.**

 #### Generating the analysis data